-Close both manual Air vents and both drain/fill taps (pic B) close all flow gauges by turning sight glass clockwise (pic C) and turning black plastic lock ring at base of sight glass clockwise until shut.
+4 Close both manual Air vents and both drain/fill taps (pic B) close all flow gauges by turning sight glass clockwise (pic C) and turning black plastic lock ring at base of sight glass clockwise until shut.
 Turn white return valve manual heads (pic D) by turning clockwise again until shut.

-Remove lower temperature gauge and unscrew brass housing (pic E) Screw pressure gauge into the exposed aperture, PTFE may be required to seal) (pic F)

-not supplied with manifold but available from Wunda
+Remove lower temperature gauge and unscrew brass housing (pic E) Screw pressure gauge into the exposed aperture, PTFE may be required to seal) (pic F) not supplied with manifold but available from Wunda

 Connect the mains supply hose to the top flow bar red tap.
 Connect the drain off hose to the lower return bar blue tap, place the end of the drain hose into a bucket.
-Open both the red and blue drain taps, turn on the mains water supply to the

-Starting at the pump side of the manifold, open the first, flow gauge using the correct flow gauge adjusting tool.
+Open both the red and blue drain taps, turn on the mains water supply to the fill hose.
+M07 Starting at the pump side of the manifold, open the first, flow gauge by turning the black nut at the base of the flow gauge clockwise until shut.
 Open the corresponding manual return valve, directly below the flow gauge that has been opened. (pic G)